Fun Foods for Easter Snacks

 Easter Pudding Parfaits

-In Ziploc bag, and coconut and one or two drops of green dye.
+- In Ziploc bag, add coconut and one or two drops of green dye.

-Before serving, top each parfait with 1 tablespoon of green coconut, chocolate bunnies and three Mini Whopper Robin Eggs.
-Serves 4.
+- Before serving, top each parfait with 1 tablespoon of green coconut, chocolate bunnies and three Mini Whopper Robin Eggs.

 Deviled Egg Chicks